tomlowndes/tomlowndes.github.io/_drafts/2024-06-11-The-death-of-caps-lock.md

 Introducing the Hyper key, a replacement for the caps lock key on any keyboard to add shortcuts to windows to enhance  speed up and make certain shortcuts more ergonomic.

+After some googling I found a few examples of using Auto hotkey to achieve my dream of a hyper key on windows.
+(Mac can use ...)

+The Following is how I have set up my shortcuts, It will be a WIP.
+Files are available on my GitHub [GitHub files]()

 ## Keybinds

 #### CapsLock Switcher: